cockpit-project/cockpit/doc/anaconda.md

 Exported information
 --------------------

-Cockpit maintains some information in local browser storage that can be used by Anaconda to learn things that it doesn't get from blivet.
-This is mostly information from fstab and crypttab.
+Cockpit maintains some information in the session storage that can be used by Anaconda to learn things that it doesn't get from blivet.
+This is mostly information from fstab.

 The "cockpit_mount_points" entry in local storage will have a JSON encoded object, for example: